BriscoeTech/SamdAudio/README.md

 ### Arduino Audio Library for Arduino SAMD21

-#### Update... an Adafruit dependency Adafruit_SPIFlash_FatFs.h is not longer available... looked to some folks that have forked this repo like [gambalunga](https://github.com/Gambalunga/Audio_FeatherM0) who got it working using the updated Adafruit library.
+#### Update... an Adafruit dependency Adafruit_SPIFlash_FatFs.h is not longer available... look to some folks that have forked this repo like [gambalunga](https://github.com/Gambalunga/Audio_FeatherM0) who got it working using the updated Adafruit library.

 This polyphonic library allows you to play WAV files from SPI Flash and SD card to the 10bit DAC of a SAMD21 (Pin A0 on many boards).
 Plays up to ~4 WAV files simultaneously.